In this article, we are going to learn and implement an Artificial Neural Network(ANN) in Python.

 Here you can see a simplified illustration of an artificial neuron.
-It takes inputs from some neurons i.e. x1, x2, xm, process them using some mathematical functions called activation functions and produce an output.
+It takes inputs from some neurons i.e. x1, x2, xm, processes them using some mathematical functions called activation functions and produces an output.
 ANN has much more complex structures.
 It also includes some hidden layers and other structures.

-Then we update the weights in the input layer based on the cost functions output.
+Then we update the weights in the input layer based on the cost function output.
 This update is performed by using a gradient descent function.
-This type of network is called backpropagation network.
+This type of network is called a backpropagation network.
 Because we are providing the input and updating the weights from the output iteratively.

 After some iterations (until a satisfactory outcome), we assume that the model has learned successfully.

-There are various types of various gradient descent functions.
-Among them, Batch gradient descent function (shown above) and Stochastic gradient descent function are most commonly used.
+There are various types of gradient descent functions.
+Among them, the Batch gradient descent function (shown above) and Stochastic gradient descent function are most commonly used.

-Stochastic gradient descent function is more optimized than Batch gradient function as it can avoid the local minimum.
+The stochastic gradient descent function is more optimized than the Batch gradient function as it can avoid the local minimum.
 Local minimum happens when the gradient function finds a minimum error value that seems fine initially.
 But if the function could go further it would find the best minimum error value.

-In this article, we will use stochastic gradient descent function.
+In this article, we will use the stochastic gradient descent function.

 Let's understand the steps required to train a model with Stochastic gradient Descent